Choosing the Right Tool by Symptom PBQs

 • Do not use a cable tester to diagnose an expired certificate.

-• Do not rely on ping alone when ICMP may be blocked.
+• Do not rely on ping alone when ICMP may be filtered.

 • Do not start with destructive changes when observation can narrow the issue.

-• Tool output must be interpreted with scope.
-One failed client does not automatically prove a core outage.
+• Always interpret tool output with scope: one failed client does not prove a core outage.

 Test Your KnowledgeMatching